Offshore Wind Skills Academy

 The OWSA is targeted for professionals from traditional energy industries, supply chain companies, regulators, investors, consultants and any others who may be new to the offshore wind industry.
 (OWSA is not targeted to trades, vessel operators and craftsmen; training for them is being developed at the local level.)
 OWSA will draw lecturers from industry experts, including project developers, original equipment manufacturers and engineers, all with European or North American experience.
 The OWSA fills an important gap in the path to develop and rapidly expand this new industry in North America.

 Instructors’ brief bios:

-The OWSA draws on experienced wind industry professionals who have contributed to building projects and developing the industry.
+The OWSA draws on experienced wind industry professionals from the U.S. and Denmark who have contributed to building projects and developing the industry.
 Instructors’ current and former organizations are shown, only for identification, along with representative experience.